 No isolated red flag outlined in this article is a sure sign of grooming, but you should be wary if you notice any and be on the lookout for others.
 If you have concerns that a peer, student or child is being groomed or abused, it is important to express them to the dancer.
 But Humphries says to be prepared for a defensive response.
 “I had a friend ask me if I was okay, and I was hyper-defensive because I was told by my abusers to shut down any criticism of them,” she says.
 “Hyper-defensive speech and comments can be a sign that something deeper is going on.”

 The most important thing we can do to combat grooming and abuse is to talk about it openly.
 “I think that young children going into their professional careers do not have enough information about what is correct and appropriate conduct and what is not,” says Humphries.
 La Flèche agrees.
 “Often dancers don’t know that they are being abused because they think this process is normal,” she says.

 The best defense against grooming behavior is transparency between leadership, teachers, dancers and anyone else involved in the studio setting.
 Background checks should be routine, as well as references from previous employers.
 It is also imperative to understand mandated reporting requirements in your state.
 Every ballet institution has the responsibility to cultivate open-door policies to combat abuse and protect the most vulnerable members of their community: the dancers.

 · To be connected with a trained staff member from a sexual assault service provider in your area, contact The National Sexual Assault Hotline at 800.656.4673.

-· More information on grooming can be found at Darkness to Light.
+· More information on grooming can be found at Darkness to Light and Helping Survivors.

 · Download free tools and worksheets from Whistle While You Work.